Progarchives, the progressive rock ultimate discography

 5 stars THE COLOURS OF CHLOE is, without any doubt, Eberhard Weber's most visionary album.
 Strange to think this was Weber's first album for the ECM label, and he never again came up with anything so idiosyncratic.

 I cannot call THE COLOURS OF CHLOE 'a masterpiece of progressive rock' per se, but it is definitely one of the masterpieces of European jazz and of 'progressive music' in general.
-If you like intelligent, imaginative instrumental music, do not hesitate to get a copy!
+If you like intelligent, imaginative instrumental music, don't hesitate to get a copy!
 You'll enjoy it for the rest of your life.

 Report this review (#258359)